skycoin/skycoin-web/MULTICOIN-INFO.md

 shown as the background image with blue gradient above it.
 The image of the coins is [skycoin-header.jpg](src/assets/img/coins/skycoin-header.jpg) and the image with the gradient is [skycoin-gradient.png](src/assets/img/coins/skycoin-gradient.png).

+If no value is added to `imageName` and `gradientName`, the header shows a generic background.

 ## Hiding the multi-coin options